Deathclaw

-A Deathclaw is a fictional reptilian species from the post-apocalyptic Fallout video game franchise.
+Deathclaws are fictional reptilian species from the post-apocalyptic Fallout video game franchise.
 They were created by humans as biological weapons prior to the series' in-universe nuclear war.
 Escaping into the wild afterwards, they went on to thrive in the nuclear wasteland, becoming apex predators.
 Known as one of the Fallout series' most recognizable and iconic elements, Deathclaws were praised by critics for their design and the fear they induce in the player due to their immense power.
 As a result of their popularity, numerous mods were created for Fallout series games with the Deathclaw as a central theme, either to tame the creatures as a pet or use them in combat, concepts which were later added as an official feature.

 Background

 Deathclaws were not created by any accidental mutation, but genetically engineered using the DNA of various animals, including the Jackson's chameleon, as a bioweapon for the American army, prior to the Great War of 2077.
 They were later refined by The Master and the Forced Evolutionary Virus.
 Bipedal, carnivorous reptiles, when fully standing, they are typically 8-12 feet tall, with rough, scaly skin, a pair of curved horns, and several humanoid features.
 They also have five clawed fingers with opposable thumbs.
 They exhibit a hunched posture, and their feet have a sickle-shaped claw similar to that of a velociraptor.
 Deathclaws have a fearsome reputation, as they are usually some of the strongest enemies found within the in-game universe.

 After the death of The Master, the Deathclaw population increased, and different varieties evolved, diversifying gameplay.
-Alpha males, matriarchs and albino Deathclaws emerged as part of a new hierarchy.
+Alpha males, matriarchs, and albino Deathclaws emerged as part of a new hierarchy.
 A community of highly intelligent Deathclaws capable of basic speech was shown in Fallout 2, but talking Deathclaws remained a local phenomenon and were not carried over into later games, besides the mobile spin-off Shelter Online, which features Kura, a distant relative of the Fallout 2 character Goris, showing that they had been somewhat repopulated on the West Coast.